SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

           ("energy" OR "power" OR "electric*")
           NEAR/5
-              ("household$" OR "home$" OR "house" OR "houses" OR "housing" OR "residential" OR "dwelling$" OR "domestic use*" OR "slum$" OR "village$" OR "sustainable"
+              ("household$" OR "home$" OR "house" OR "houses" OR "housing" OR "residential" OR "dwelling$" OR "domestic use*" OR "slum" OR "slums" OR "village$" OR "sustainable"
               )
         )